 Our program explores the seven natural elements (darkness, light, air, earth, water, fire, spirit) through images that are distinctly South Dakotan.
 The music is complete.
 The images are not meant to replace the music, but rather to provide a framework for the senses with recurring themes.
-You may be struck by dark stillness and a vast sense of wide-open space; other times by the cascading whirlwind of sounds. program is meant to be a continuous journey through photography and sound of the natural elements, introduced by mandala artwork created by Heather Cool while she listened to Crimson perform the pieces on this program.
-Short notes about each composition and the accompanying mandala are provided below.
+You may be struck by dark stillness and a vast sense of wide-open space; other times by the cascading whirlwind of sounds.
+This program is meant to be a continuous journey through photography and sound of the natural elements, introduced by mandala artwork created by Heather Cool while she listened to Crimson perform the pieces on this program.
+Short notes about each composition and the accompanying mandala are provided.
 Mandalas are an artform shared by many native and ethnic groups, including the Sioux, who were the first South Dakotans.
 Heather describes this artform: "Each mandala is meant to illustrate movement to music, generally speaking.
 All pieces feature their individual elements, the seed of life, and partnership."

-"Stringscapes" is Crimson Duo's most recent project, in which we collaborate with composers and visual artists to join images of nature with newly commissioned pieces.
-This experience in nature is the genesis for the world premieres of compositions by Libby Larsen (Minnesota), Jeffrey Paul (South Dakota), and Kirsten Soriano (Dallas-Fort Worth) on this program, along with our recent commissions by Paul Patterson (London), Patricio Da Silva (Los Angeles) and Henriette Renié, all made possible through generous grants from the American Harp Society and the University of North Texas College of Music.
+Stringscapes is Crimson Duo's most recent project, in which we collaborate with composers and visual artists to join images of nature with newly commissioned pieces.
+This experience in nature is the genesis for the world premieres of compositions by Libby Larsen (Minnesota), Jeffrey Paul (South Dakota), and Kirsten Soriano (Dallas-Fort Worth) on this program, along with our recent commissions by Paul Patterson (London), Patricio da Silva (Los Angeles) and Henriette Renié, all made possible through generous grants from the American Harp Society and the University of North Texas College of Music.

-...snow-haze, moonlight (2020, world premiere) Libby Larsen (b.
-1950)
+...snow-haze, moonlight

 Begin in darkness, stillness, silence, space.
 Snow, falling.
 Crystalline down, a million frostpins pricking skin-so cold they're hot-each with a nanosecond's life span.
-All felt, unseen, until moonlight. - LIBBY LARSEN, 2022 begins in darkness.
+All felt, unseen, until moonlight. - LIBBY LARSEN, 2022 To purchase this piece and/or other works by Libby Larsen please contact Libby Larsen publishing at info@libbylarsen.com

+Darkness features the seed of life at its core.
+Life begins in darkness.
 Simple as that.
 Partnership is illustrated through the light and dark of the moon.
 No matter how much of the sun's light is reflecting off the moon for us on Earth to see it better, it is always whole.
 Sometimes it shows us its brilliance fully, and sometimes we only glimpse a sliver, but it is always there keeping the earth in ebb and flow, with the sun, essential to life as we know it. - HEATHER COOL, 2022